Prize Home Lottery Strategy: Does Timing & Bulk-Buying Actually Improve Your Odds in 2026?

 The Myth That Won't Die

 Walk into any online lottery forum in Australia right now and you'll find the same debate playing out.
 Someone insists they always buy their Endeavour Lotteries tickets in the final week because "the odds get better when fewer tickets are left."
 Someone else swears bulk-buying in the last 48 hours is the move.
-And a third person — usually the most confident one in the thread — claims to have a system.
+A third person—usually the most confident one in the thread—claims to have a system.

 So let's actually pull this apart properly.